 Environmental Engineering Sequence

-The 3-Course Environmental Engineering Sequence is available to all Class of 2016 cadets.
+The 3-Course Environmental Engineering Sequence is available to all cadets.
 It offers an engineering sequence that highlights global issues and develops sustainable solutions to problems involving human activity and the environment.
 It provides the opportunity to learn and apply engineering design process in the physical world where social, political, and economic considerations are major factors in decision- making.

 The first course in the sequence is EV300 Environmental Science.
 EV300 provides cadets with a broad understanding of what the term "environment" encompasses and how influences, especially man-made, cause changes in the balance of the earth's natural and biological cycles.